pankod/superplate/documentation/docs/apollo-graphql.md

 id: apollo-graphql
 title: Apollo GraphQL Support
 sidebar_label: Apollo GraphQL
+description: How to Fetch GraphQL Data in Next.js with Apollo GraphQL?
 ---

 Apollo is a comprehensive state management library for JavaScript that enables you to manage both local and remote data with GraphQL.
 Use it to fetch, cache, and modify application data, all while automatically updating your UI.